Empathy VS. Authoritarianism: Striking A Balance In Effective Leadership

 7. Seek Feedback and Reflect

 Lastly, remember that leadership is a continuous learning process.
-Seek feedback from your team on your leadership style, and reflect on your own actions and decisions regularly.
-This introspection allows you to refine your leadership skills and make adjustments as needed.
+Seek feedback from your team on your leadership style and regularly reflect on your own actions and decisions.
+This introspection allows you to refine your leadership skills and adjust as needed.

 Additionally, consider seeking mentorship or leadership development programmes to further hone your abilities in striking the right balance between empathy and authority.
 Learning from experienced leaders and expanding your knowledge can significantly benefit your leadership journey.